jterrats/profiler/README.md

     Overrides the default timeout of 300000ms (5 minutes).

-  --output-file=<value>  Export comparison results to a file.
+  -O, --output-file=<value>  Export comparison results to a file.

     Specify a file path to export the comparison matrix results.
 The output format is determined by the --output-format flag.
 Example: "./comparison-report.html".
 Useful for documentation, reports, or sharing results with team members.

-  --output-format=table|json|html  Output format for comparison results (table, json, html).
+  -F, --output-format=table|json|html  Output format for comparison results (table, json, html).

     Choose the output format for displaying or exporting comparison matrices.
 Options: "table" (ASCII table for terminal), "json" (machine-readable structured data), "html" (web-friendly formatted output with styling).
 Default